 Many men and women are seeing plastic surgeons following enormous weight loss, either following new weight loss operations or committed diet and exercise programs.
 After devoting enormous effort to losing weight, people want to look as good as possible.
 Depending on the quality of the skin and the amount of weight lost, patients can vary from having a little skin laxity to being extremely deflated and suffering from a substantial amount of excess and hanging skin.

-Dr. Teitelbaum studied with the plastic surgeon that pioneered the modern techniques for body contouring following weight loss.
+A top Los Angeles abdominoplasty surgeon, Dr. Teitelbaum studied with the plastic surgeon that pioneered the modern techniques for body contouring following weight loss.
 He even attended the very first meeting ever devoted to discussing the plastic surgery treatments of massive weight loss.
 He has spoken to weight loss support groups to explain the potential of these procedures.
 His experience is vast and his understanding sophisticated.

 Massive weight loss patients differ from post pregnancy tummy tuck patients in three important ways: First, the amount of laxity can be substantially greater, and the laxity more frequently extends all the way around the waist.
 Correcting this often requires more complicated procedures, better preoperative planning, and particularly meticulous surgical technique.